tiepdotme/team3128.github.io/members/index.md

 + Maintaining a clean and fully functional workshop environment.
 + Create and Maintain Google Calendar for Robotics - Controls Division

-**Head of Internal Business:**
+**Head of Marketing:**

-+ Acting as the leader and voice for the internal business sector.
++ Acting as the leader and voice for the marketing sector.
-+ Organizing and maintaining the overall schedule for the internal business sector.
++ Organizing and maintaining the overall schedule for the marketing sector.
-+ Preparing and maintaining a budget for every project in the internal business sector.
++ Preparing and maintaining a budget for every project in the marketing sector.
-+ Ensuring that internal business members are prepared for
++ Ensuring that marketing members are prepared for
     + Organizing project teams for each project and ensuring that all projects are appropriately staffed.
         + Releasing information and marketing materials on social media outlets (Instagram, Facebook, etc.)
         + Maintaining the team3128.org website (Homepage, Blog, etc.)